The Mask Soulmate

-The Mask Soulmate was the thirteen season of The Mask Singer, a Thai singing competition program presented by Siwat Chotchaicharin.
-The program aired on Workpoint TV on Wednesday at 20:05 from 4 December 2024.
+The Mask Soulmate is the thirteenth season of The Mask Singer, a Thai singing competition program presented by Siwat Chotchaicharin.
+The program aired on Workpoint TV on 4 December 2024.
 It is the first season to be released internationally on Netflix.

-This seasons features twelve pairs of competitors, with one pair being eliminated in each episode until a winner is left.
+This season features twelve pairs of competitors, with one pair being eliminated in each episode until one winner is left.